brycie-boy/The_Cosmos/The Nobel Eightfold Path.md

 ## The Nobel Eightfold Path #🧠

-The Nobel Eight Fold Path is a classical formulation of the way to [[Nibbana]].
+The Nobel Eight Fold Path is a classical formulation of the way to teh relaization of [[Nibbana]].
 As is already made clear from the Buddhas first sermon where he calls the Nobel Eight Fold Path the way leading to the cessation of suffering.
 The eight factors of the path are commonly distributed into three groups as follows:

 - The moral disipline group.
 Made up of
    - [[Right Speech]]